BalaprakashS/Revanth-Bala-Cocaine-Management/README.md

-# 🍴 Bala SRM Goods – Canteen Management System
+# 🍴 Bala Cocaine Management System

 A web-based **Canteen Management System** built with **React + Firebase**.
 It allows students and staff to browse items, place orders, and admins to manage products and sales.